srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 Though this does not exclude other controls, it remains the primary objective.

-In practical terms , this means that for output in a chapter two types of comments add value :
+In practical terms , this means that for each output in a chapter, two types of TR comments add value :
 - "works as expected"
 - "doesn't work as expected because:" + explanation.